ptiede/VIDA.jl/README.md

 [![DOI](https://zenodo.org/badge/271097921.svg)](https://zenodo.org/badge/latestdoi/271097921)

-`VIDA.jl` or the *Variational Image Domain Analysis* provides a interface to extracting features from fits images created for the EHT, using the notion of probability divergences similar to variational inference, hence the name.
-The currently implemented divergences are the Bhattacharyya distance/divergence as well as the Kullback-Leibler divergence.
-These are used to extract ring-like features from image reconstructions of black holes such as from M87.
+`VIDA.jl` or the *Variational Image Domain Analysis* provides a interface to extracting features from fits images created for the EHT, using the notion of probability divergences similar to variational inference.
+This package has been used extensively in the most recent EHT publications of [Sgr A*](https://iopscience.iop.org/journal/2041-8205/page/Focus_on_First_Sgr_A_Results).

+As of **version 0.11** VIDA now uses the [`ComradeBase`](https://ptiede.github.io/Comrade.jl/dev/base_api/) and [`VLBISkyModels`](https://ehtjulia.github.io/VLBISkyModels.jl/dev/interface/) interface.
+This implies that any model that satisifies this interface can now be used as a VIDA template.

 For more information on how to use VIDA please refer to the [documentation](https://ptiede.github.io/VIDA.jl/stable)